 In addition to the external consultants, the HR Committee has a formal process for overseeing risks associated with the BMO Group compensation policies and practices.
-Key to risk oversight is the BMO Group Compensation Oversight Committee, which is comprised of the BMO Group Chief Risk Officer, the BMO Group Chief Financial Officer, the BMO Group Chief Compliance Officer, the BMO Group General Counsel and senior leaders from the BMO Group Human Resources area, along with the BMO Group Chief Auditor as an observer.
-The BMO Group Compensation Oversight Committee met five times throughout 2022.
+Key to risk oversight is the BMO Group Compensation Oversight Committee ("BMO Group COC"), which is comprised of the BMO Group Chief Risk Officer, the BMO Group Chief Financial Officer, the BMO Group Chief Compliance Officer, the BMO Group General Counsel and senior leaders from the BMO Group Human Resources area, along with the BMO Group Chief Auditor as an observer.

+The BMO Group COC met five times throughout 2023.
 At a minimum it will meet before every relevant meeting of the HR Committee, and it is actively involved in the annual compensation decision-making process and providing advice to the HR Committee on material compensation plans including plans applicable to the employees of the Company.
-No individual is involved in decisions relating to their own compensation.
+The BMO Group COC supports the HR Committee by: